cthoyt/language/02_terms.md

 ###### Complexes

-The abundances of molecular complexes are represented using the `XcomplexA, complexAbundance()` function.
+The abundances of molecular complexes are represented using the `complexAbundance()` function.
 This function can take either a list of abundance terms or a value from a namespace of molecular complexes as its argument.

 #### Example